Ridinger–Par Force Hunt Etchings

 as autonomous paintings of most beautiful appeal

-and with respect to the hardly ever occurring of own Ridinger oil
+and with respect to the hardly ever occurring of genuine Ridinger oil

 singularly charming Ridinger top items